conorH22/conorH22.github.io/cv.md

 ## Skills and Certification

--Knowledge of Java, C++.
+- Knowledge of Java, C++.
--Experienced with Google Analytics.
+- Experienced with Google Analytics.
--Knowledge of  HTML , CSS, React, Angular and Javascript.
+- Knowledge of  HTML , CSS, React, Angular and Javascript.
--Completed two Lynda courses in Git and Project Management.
+- Completed two Lynda courses in Git and Project Management.
--Excellent communication and presentation skills developed through major work and college based projects.
+- Excellent communication and presentation skills developed through major work and college based projects.
--A large amount of team based project work in my employment together with college projects.
+- A large amount of team based project work in my employment together with college projects.

 ## Interests and Achievements

--Participant of various game jams and hackathons.
+- Participant of various game jams and hackathons.
--Two popular Apps on the Google Play store.
+- Two popular Apps on the Google Play store.
--Active member of LIT Tipperary's Technology, Computer and Video Game Society.
+- Active member of LIT Tipperary's Technology, Computer and Video Game Society.
--Event volunteer at Games Fleadh 2013-2017.
+- Event volunteer at Games Fleadh 2013-2017.
--Learning about new software development and IT concepts.
+- Learning about new software development and IT concepts.
--German: limited working proficiency.
+- German: limited working proficiency.
--Interested in Swimming.
+- Interested in Swimming.